Cranium Command

 Cranium Command was an attraction at the Wonders of Life pavilion at Walt Disney World Resort's Epcot theme park.
 The show was a humorous presentation on the importance of the human brain.

 The show's script was written by Jenny Tripp, a staff writer in Disney Feature Animation, and directed by Jerry Rees, who in addition to many other Disney film-based attractions, directed The Brave Little Toaster (1987).
-The pre-show was the first directing effort of Gary Trousdale and Kirk Wise, who later directed Beauty and the Beast (1991), The Hunchback of Notre Dame (1996), and Atlantis: The Lost Empire (2001).
+The pre-show was the first directing effort of Gary Trousdale and Kirk Wise, who later directed Disney Animation's Beauty and the Beast (1991), The Hunchback of Notre Dame (1996), and Atlantis: The Lost Empire (2001).

 It premiered on October 19, 1989; as of January 4, 2004 it began to operate seasonally, closing permanently on January 1, 2007.
 During the 2007 International Food & Wine Festival, the entrance was used as a wine presentation.
 The pavilion has continued to be used for various Epcot festival events.